 The focus of MTD is currently VAT, which was implemented from April 2019 for VAT registered business where the taxable turnover above the VAT Registration threshold (currently £85,000).
 From April 2022, all VAT registered businesses will need to register for MTD and submit their VAT Returns under those rules.

 Making Tax Digital for Individuals

-Although MTD has been paused for individuals until at least 2021, HMRC has introduced the Personal Tax Account and Simple Assessment.
+MTD for Income Tax will now be introduced with effect from 6th April 2024, HMRC have also introduced the Personal Tax Account and Simple Assessment.

 The Personal Tax Account